eshaan007/Connect-Club/README.md

 After completing all these steps, the user will be *directed to the landing page* of his respective profile. :ok_hand:

-On the Landing Page, there are 4 main options to choose from :
+### On the Landing Page, there are 4 main options to choose from :
+- Create
+- Join
+- My Clubs
+- Settings